COVID-19: Family Law Help Center

 The courts are open

 The courts are open during the pandemic, albeit in a limited capacity.
-All courts are hearing emergency matters for child custody and domestic violence restraining orders.
 Some courts are accepting filings for non-emergency matters, and others are accepting and processing documents.

 Whatever your issue is, do not delay taking action toward resolving your matter.